Scaly-breasted munia: Resource defence

 Recent models of economic defence in a group-foraging context predict that the frequency of aggressive interactions should decline as resource density increases.
 Studies with scaly-breasted munia show that the intensity of aggressive encounters was highest when patch location was signaled, and the effect of changing resource density depended on whether patch location was signaled or not.
 Signaling patch location was equivalent to making the resources more spatially predictable.
 Changing patch density had no effect on the number of aggressive encounters when the location of food was not signaled.
 When food location was signaled, increasing patch density resulted in the predicted decrease in the number of aggressive encounters.

 Conservation

 The scaly-breasted munia is an abundant species and classified as least concern on the IUCN Red List.
 The species occupies an extremely large range, and its population, while still unquantified, is large and stable.
 The scaly-breasted munia is not globally threatened and is common to very common throughout most of its range.
 However, some populations are dwindled due to the increase of bird cagings.

 In many areas it is regarded as an agricultural pest, feeding in large flocks on cultivated cereals such as rice.
-In Southeast Asia, the scaly-breasted munia is trapped in large numbers for Buddhist ceremonies, but most birds are later released.
+In Southeast Asia, the scaly-breasted munia is trapped in large numbers for Buddhist life release rituals.
+While most birds are eventually released, the post-release mortality rate can be as high as 90%.